 And here are more recipes for Game Day, just read on and click on your faves, some familiar and some, like the next one, uniquely a 99 Cent Chef game changer.

 Serve my most outrageous Hot Dog recipe, a the LA Street Dog -- a freeway pileup of flavors that make an end-run around any foot long out there.

 Of course, the simplest is best and I like a hot dog with just mustard and pickle relish.
 One trick I learned watching local wiener wranglers work and that is to steam the bun like I show below.

 When your guests rush through the patio gate, have a bowl of Chips and Salsa to greet them.
 Now you can just set out a jar of cheap Pace Chunky Salsa or go for extra points with my Mango Salsa Recipe.

 Make a simple chopped Pico de Gallo salsa or get a package of dried chilis for an intense Ancho and Red Chili Salsa.
 I also like a tangy Salsa Verde made with green tomatillos.

 All football fans love Pizza on game day.
 You can avoid the long lines at Domino's or Shakey's Pizza and make your own cheaply with my recipe that uses pre-made cooked pizza crusts from the Dollar Tree store.

 What's great about making Individual Pizzas, is everyone can add the ingredients they favor.
-I like anchovies and an egg on mine -- I know no one else would order that one!
+I like Anchovies or an Egg on mine -- I know no one else would order those too often!

 Just set out a stack of individual store-bought pizza crusts and bowls of pepperoni, shredded cheese, black olives, fresh basil leaves, cooked Italian sausage, a fave jar of marinara sauce -- you get the picture.
 And it only takes 10 minutes or so in a hot oven and they are done!
 Click here to see how I make them.